 'Every child deserves respect and a safe learning environment whatever their racial or religious background and every child needs to learn that modern British society values diversity and mutual respect.'

 Homophobic bullying

-Homophobic bullying occurs when bullying is motivated by a prejudice against lesbian, gay or bisexual people.
+Homophobic bullying occurs when bullying is motivated by a prejudice against lesbian, gay, bisexual or trans people (LGBT).